Where you can bet on college sports: 2023 guide to state betting rules

 The risk-free bet will work as any other risk-free bet does, where your stake will be credited as a free bet if you lose.
 Their deposit match also works as expected, with specific terms and conditions surrounding how to use your deposit match funds.

-If you want to redeem BetMGM’s welcome offer in Ohio, you can use promo code PIOHIO and receive first bet insurance up to $1,000 paid in site credit.
+If you want to redeem BetMGM’s welcome offer in Ohio, you can use promo code INQUIRERMGM and receive first bet insurance up to $1,000 paid in site credit.

 BetMGM has live streaming, which allows you to watch your favorite college team.
 They also make it easy to place bets simultaneously while watching the games.